codefrogs/python-easy/topics/asyncio/05/README.txt

 README.txt

 This is our first step into asyncio.
+We've added an async coroutine to process the network connections, a task for the prime calculator, and a task to manage a client connection.

 We are going to use the asyncio 'event loop', and reference it directly.

 We should note that the documentation says: